José Antonio Primo de Rivera: Burial

-At the end of the war in 1939, the mortal remains of Primo de Rivera were carried on the shoulders of Falangist relay teams from Alicante to Madrid (a 300-kilometre journey) and provisionally interred at El Escorial.
+At the end of the war in 1939, the remains of Primo de Rivera were carried on the shoulders of Falangist relay teams from Alicante to Madrid (a 300-kilometre journey) and provisionally interred at El Escorial.
 The church had contained the pantheon of Spanish monarchs but Primo de Rivera was buried directly in front of the altar.

-Burial at the Valley of the Fallen
+Reburial at the Valley of the Fallen

 In 1959, Primo de Rivera was exhumed and re-interred 13 km away in the basilica of the Valley of the Fallen, located in the Guadarrama mountain range.

 Between 1975 and 2019 Francisco Franco was buried nearby.

 In the context of making the site less partisan, Franco's remains were removed from the Valley.
 This did not establish a clear precedent for moving Primo de Rivera, given that he died a victim of the Civil War like most of the other burials at the site.
-However, in late 2022 it was reported that Primo de Rivera's family had requested the exhumation of his remains on the grounds that the deceased wanted a Roman Catholic burial.
-The Democratic Memory Law of 2022 envisaged the future of the Valley of the Fallen as a civil cemetery and accordingly the government proposed to deconsecrate the crypt of the church in order to promote national reconciliation.
+However, in late 2022 it was reported that Primo de Rivera's family had requested the exhumation of his remains on the grounds that the deceased wanted a Catholic burial.
+The Democratic Memory Law of 2022 envisaged the future of the Valley of the Fallen as a civil cemetery, and accordingly the government proposed to deconsecrate the crypt of the church in order to promote national reconciliation.

+Reburial at San Isidro cemetery, Madrid

+Primo de Rivera's family arranged for his remains to be exhumed from the Valley in April 2023 and reburied in Saint Isidore Cemetery in Madrid.